What is an Investment?

 Here are five types of investments we think you should consider

 When a company is ready to go public, they divide ownership into little bits called shares and sell to investors.
-Buying stocks is an easy way to invest your money.
+Buying stocks ranks as one of the best investment opportunities in Nigeria.
+It is an easy way to invest your money.
 When you purchase stock, you are purchasing an ownership stake in a company.
 No matter how little it is, it still comes with the right to a portion of a company’s value.
 Stocks, like all investments, do, come with risks.
 If they are up, you can sell at a profit, and if it goes down, you’ll lose money.

 Bonds are a way of lending money to an entity that could be a government or a corporation.
 Government issues treasury bills while businesses issue corporate bonds.
 After holding a bond until maturity that is, a predetermined period, you receive the principal invested and a determined interest rate.
 Bonds carry a lower risk, so the interest is usually smaller than stocks.
 However, there is a probability that the entity may go bankrupt, and then you may get little or nothing back.
 You might want to check out this post on the types of bonds in Nigeria.